MicrosoftDocs/windows-powershell-docs/docset/windows/systeminsights/Get-InsightsCapability.md

 ## OUTPUTS
 **Microsoft.SystemInsights.Management.PowerShell.Capability**

-The cmdlet returns one or more objects that represent the specified capbilities.
+The cmdlet returns one or more objects that represent the specified capabilities.

 ## RELATED LINKS
 [Get-InsightsCapabilitySchedule](get-insightscapabilityschedule.md)<br>